-Historic, 190-Year-Old Neir's Tavern In Woodhaven To Close Sunday
+Historic 190-Year-Old Neir's Tavern In Woodhaven To Close Sunday, Mayor Promises Last-Minute Save

 NEW YORK (CBSNewYork) – One of New York City’s oldest neighborhood bars is set to close.

-The Queens establishment dates back 190 years, and gained notoriety as a backdrop for numerous movies.
+The Queens establishment Neir’s Tavern dates all the way back to 1829 and gained notoriety as a backdrop for numerous movies.
+It’s counting down to its last call this weekend.

 The owners hope for a last-minute negotiation, and Friday morning the mayor chimed in.